 Marketing Strategy of Xiaomi

-From the very beginning, Xiaomi has attempted to save its costs by reducing marketing spends.
+From the very beginning, Xiaomi has attempted to save its costs by reducing marketing spending.
 From having almost zero budget for advertising to building a strong fan base, Xiaomi has succeeded in making its marketing extremely unique and personal.

 Brand Ambassadors of Xiaomi